Best Anki Decks to Learn Vietnamese (2026)

 Pros

-• Tone color coding included
+• Tone color coding and an included tone chart

 • Audio on most cards